AndrewSauer/AI/README.md

 We're going to hold off on commas and such until later.
 Next on the list to do is finish the alphebetizer.
 8/13/2018 10:58
+8/14/2018 15:26
+After we have an organized list of words, we need some way to connect words to concepts, and concepts to each other.
+Matters are complicated by the fact that some words correspond to different concepts in different contexts, while others correspond to no concepts and are simply grammatical.
+The magic happens in the description section of the word.
+It must either say definitively what grammatical class the word is or divide the description into multiple descriptions based on which class.
+8/14/2018 15:29